 Eesti Töötukassa is directed by a Supervisory Board in which the government is an equal stakeholder together with representatives of employers and of employees.

 The institution has but one legal name – Eesti Töötukassa.
-The unofficial translation of that name is “Estonian Unemployment Insurance Fund”.
+The official translation of that name is “Estonian Unemployment Insurance Fund”.

-Töötukassa implements policies that are set at a political level, and places accents that are relevant to an ever-changing labour market.
+Eesti Töötukassa implements policies that are set at a political level, and places accents that are relevant to an ever-changing labour market.
 Yearly Work Plans are implemented on the basis of multi-year Strategy Plans.

-The legal basis of the activities of Töötukassa is found in two laws: the Unemployment Insurance Act which describes the unemployment insurance system and the organisation of Töötukassa, and the Labour Market Services and Benefits Act, which contains the provisions concerning job mediation and related services.
+The legal basis of the activities of Töötukassa are found in two laws: The Unemployment Insurance Act which describes the unemployment insurance system and the organisation of Töötukassa, and the Labour Market Services and Benefits Act, which contains the provisions concerning job mediation and related services.